the-teachingRSE-project/competencies/competencies.md

-    This is likely to be familiar to individuals, who are often researchers, especially if they are embedded within a research team.& Many RSEs will have familiarity with the research lifecycle, although they may not have domain knowledge.& Likely to be familiar to software teams (often researchers) working in a research group.
+    This is likely to be familiar to individuals, who are often researchers, especially if they are embedded within a research team.& Many RSEs will have familiarity with the research lifecycle, although they may not have domain knowledge.
+This can be alleviated by interacting with a group& Likely to be familiar to software teams (often researchers) working in a research group.
 Can share knowledge between themselves or reach out to colleagues.&